Farizakb/BlogApp/README.md

 # BlogApp_project
-This project has created with Django
+This project has created with Django.